-- PRO account: £18.99+VAT per month, unlimited transfers, otherwise pretty much the same as the PLUS account.
+- PRO account: £18.99+VAT per month, unlimited free transfers, otherwise very similar to the PLUS account.

-- CASHBACK account: £49.99+VAT per month, 150 free transfers per month, phone support included, 0.5% cashback and access to the dedicated account management team.
+- CASHBACK account: £49.99+VAT per month, pretty much the same as the PRO account but 0.5% cashback on card purchases and access to a dedicated account management team.